 Violation through Implied Consent: Any student’s continued presence in a room or other area where an observable violation of the University’s standards of conduct is ongoing may be considered to be participating in that conduct violation and may be subject to disciplinary action.
 The student’s implied participation in the misconduct does not depend on whether the student is actively participating in the behavior, is in possession of the prohibited items, or how long the student has been in the room.
 Examples include, but are not limited to, alcohol/drugs in room or a visitation violation.
 In order to avoid participation in a conduct violation through implied consent, a student should, if practical, immediately leave the area where a violation of policy is occurring.

-Information on Use/Abuse of Alcohol, Tobacco, And Controlled Substances
+Information on Use/Abuse of Alcohol, Tobacco, and Controlled Substances

 Effects of Alcohol